 Home study classes eligible towards Level 1 certification

 Beyond completing Modules 1-7 (including their associated logbook and case study requirements) through American Bowen Academy, additional requirements for Level 1 certification can be met through other academic sources.
 These “non-module” requirements are 120 hours of Anatomy & Physiology, 20 hours of Business Education, current certification in cardio-pulmonary resuscitation (CPR), 8 hours of Professional Ethics, and 6 hours of Workplace Hygiene, Health, and Safety.

 Some of the non-module-related requirements can be met via classes listed above, in the two shortlists under the heading All Home study classes.
 Their titles indicate their relevance to the various requirements.

 If you have already met any non-module requirements through other previous studies (e.g., for professional licensure as LMT, PT, OT, ND, MD), you may submit proof of those hours to the Academy toward your Level 1 certification.

 How to register for class:

 To search for any particular class, select it from the drop-down menu in our Find a Class search tool.
 (If you wish to limit your search to a particular state, select the state from the pull-down menu.
 Do not filter further.
 If more than one such class is available, both or all of them will show up in the search results.)

-To register into a specific class, click on either its name in the search results or the REGISTER link next to it, complete the application form that opens, and click on the Register button.
+To register for a specific class, click on either its name in the search results or the REGISTER link next to it, complete the application form that opens, and click on the Register button.
 The instructor will get back to you quickly.